 The saying “slow and steady wins the race” is defined as meaning “consistent, effective effort [that] leads to success,” and at the rate the Canadian fintech market is growing, the same interpretation could certainly be applied to the country.

 For instance, financial technology usage in Canada has nearly doubled over the last 18 months or so, the Globe and Mail reports, but in the grand scheme of things it has been relatively slow in adopting the service.
-The Globe further states that only 18 percent of “digitally active Canadians” have used more than two fintech services this year compared to 33 percent globally.
+The Globe further states that only 18 percent of “digitally active Canadians” used more than two fintech services in the first six months of 2017 compared to 33 percent globally.
 That being said, however, a reported called “EY FinTech Adoption Index 2017” highlights that fintech in Canada will increase, with a future adoption rate of 34 percent compared to 52 percent globally.
+Expanding on that, data from Statista shows that the transaction value in the fintech market in Canada is expected to grow at a compound annual growth rate (CAGAR) of 12.5 percent, rising from $57.34 million in 2018 to reach $91.79 million by 2022.

 BTL Group (TSXV:BTL)